 If none of these proved valuable to you, then let’s try the main fixes to this issue.

-How to Fix the Twitch Mod Tab Not Loading Issue?
+How to Fix the Twitch Mod Tab not Loading Issue?

 There are several ways to fix this issue.
 But each way is valuable for a specific use case.
 Therefore, we recommend reading the explanation of the solution before applying its steps.

-Solution 1: Re-logging in Twitch
+1. Re-logging in Twitch

 If the Mods tab isn’t loading on the Twitch application or you can’t locate your games after installing the 3/12 update of the Twitch app, then logging out from the platform and logging back in (after some time) will fix this issue.